aredn/documentation/arednGettingStarted/advanced_config.rst

 |

+If your tunnel server administrator used the envelope icon to create an email to send you the credentials, you can simply highlight/select the credentials from the email, copy the selection, and then paste that selection into any of the blank fields for a new Tunnel Client row.
+Your node will correctly populate each of the separate fields with the credentials you were sent.

-To allow your client to connect to the tunnel server, select the **Enabled?** checkbox and click the **Save Changes** button.
+To allow your client to connect to the tunnel server, select the *Enabled* checkbox and click the **Save Changes** button.
 When a tunnel connection becomes active, the cloud icon at the right of each row will change to indicate that the tunnel is active.
 Depending on the timing of the webpage refresh, you may need to press the **Refresh** button to see the active icon.

 Administration
 --------------